-- Wear compression stockings: compression stockings have been shown to promote circulation and significantly improve venous insufficiency.
-Unlike regular socks or stockings, compressional garments use specially designed elastic material to gradually tighten and support the surface veins in the lower legs.
-This strategically applied pressure helps swollen veins to constrict and propels the flow of blood back to the heart more efficiently.
+- Wear compression stockings: compression stockings help promoting circulation and significantly improve venous insufficiency.
+Unlike regular socks or stockings, compressional garments use special elastic material.
+This gradually tighten and support the surface veins in the lower legs.
+This strategic pressure helps swollen veins to constrict and propels the flow of blood back to the heart more efficiently.
 Compression stockings are now available for purchase at The Vein Institute Shop.

 Other medical causes of ankle swelling

-Some medications are known to promote swelling in your lower legs.
+Some medications help promoting swelling in your lower legs.
 These include anti-depressants, blood pressure drugs and even some contraception pills.
-If you developed swelling in your legs after taking any of these or other medications then consult with your doctor about your symptoms.
+If you developed swelling in your legs after taking any of these or other medications, then consult with your doctor about your symptoms.